 I have been “hanging out” with a research group at Penn (alas, there is not a more dignified way to describe this relationship .. but at least I am there by invitation and it’s awesome).
 We needed to create some electrodes that were resistant to electrolytic degradation, and we were interested in some clever alternative to the old (and rather expensive) stand-bys, like platinum and gold.

 First, I needed graphene oxide (GO).
-It’s not that hard to make, but there is some potential for a devastating explosion, and the materials could possibly land you on a watch-list.
-I figured that the risk of getting cheated by an online vendor was more palatable than dying in a fiery explosion as the FBI kicked in my door and my kids looked on in horror, so I rolled the dice and bought some graphene oxide from some-company-I-never-heard-of-before-but-for-all-I-know-it-might-be-some-guy-living-in-his-parents’-basement (watch out mom and dad — the men in black will be arriving any day now).
+It’s not that hard to make, but the process holds some potential for a devastating explosion, and purchasing the materials could possibly land you on a watch-list.
+I figured that the risk of getting cheated by an online vendor was more palatable than dying in a fiery explosion as the FBI kicked in my door and my kids looked on in horror, so I rolled the dice and bought some graphene oxide from some-company-I-never-heard-of-before-but-for-all-I-know-it-might-be-some-guy-living-in-his-parents’-basement (in which case, watch out mom and dad — the men in black will be arriving any day now).

 I cut some tacky plastic sheeting and stuck it on a light-scribe CD, being careful to leave the light-scribe “hologram” in the middle of the CD unmolested.
 Then I used a coffee stirrer as a crude dropper to apply a few ml of GO solution to the sheet.
 I air-dryed my “substrate” and wound up with the thing pictured above — essentially a CD sporting a “hat” adorned with a brown puddle of something purported to be graphene oxide.

 I designed a “label”, using the Lightscribe Template software.
 I just made a template that painted the entire CD black, so that I could disregard the relationship between the puddle and portion to be scribed — i.e. if I scribed everything, I was bound to hit all parts of the puddle.
 Science!